-- 1. At its meeting today, the Committee will take evidence from the Auditor General for Scotland (AGS) on his Decarbonising heat in homes report, which was published on 1 February 2024. - 2.
-The AGS has prepared a note on the key messages from the report, which can be found at Annexe A. The full report can be found at Annexe B. - 3.
+- At its meeting today, the Public Audit Committee will take evidence from the Scottish Government's Director-General Net Zero on the Auditor General for Scotland's (AGS) Decarbonising heat in homes report, which was published on 1 February 2024. - 2.
+The Committee previously took evidence from the AGS on the report on 29 February 2024.
+A copy of the report can be found in the Annexe. - 3.
 The Committee will decide any further action it wishes to take after the evidence session today.

-Clerks to the Committee, 26 February 2024
+Clerks to the Committee, 25 March 2024